aqmarinas/aqmarinas/README.md

 ### Hello!
 I'm Aqmarina Shabihah, but it's easier to just call me Arina.
 Final-year Information Systems student at University of Singaperbangsa Karawang.
-- 💼 Currently an intern at [Braincode.id](https://braincore.id/) as a Cloud Engineer
 - 💻 Currently learning TypeScript, Next.js, and Laravel

 ### Tech Stacks